Frequently asked Questions

 What do I do if I have a complaint?

-The teaching staff and Head are always available to discuss any complaints, however slight.
+The teaching staff, Heads of School and Executive Head Teacher are always available to discuss any complaints, however slight.

 Procedures for dealing with more serious complaints are outlined in our Prospectus – see Key Information tab.